-The 27th of January saw a huge leap forward in real talk about HIV, sex and Undetectable risk.
-In an interview with HIV activist and blogger Josh Robbins, Anthony Fauci, M.D., Director of the National Institute of Allergy and Infectious Disease (NIAID) for the National Institute of Health (NIH) made history by stating:
+The 27th of January saw a giant leap forward in real talk about HIV, sex, and Undetectable risk.
+In an interview with HIV activist and blogger Josh Robbins, Anthony Fauci, M.D., Director of the National Institute of Allergy and Infectious Disease (NIAID) for the National Institute of Health (NIH), made history by stating:

-Life, particularly gay male life, can be hard and stressful sometimes.
-The decisions that we make about what we can and should do will sometimes vary greatly from those of our straight brothers.
-From what we wear, where we go and even who we tell that we are gay can be the literal difference between life and death.
-Even our sex lives are filled with hard choices that can have long and even permanent negative consequences.
+Life, particularly gay male life, can be complicated and stressful sometimes.
+Our decisions about what we can and should do will sometimes vary significantly from those of our straight brothers.
+What we wear, where we go, and even who we tell that we are gay can be the literal difference between life and death.
+Even our sex lives are filled with hard choices that can have long-term and permanent negative consequences.
 The AGE of AIDS did not make any of these issues easier.
-Fear and uncertainty were fueled by inconsistent and unreliable information from our doctors, government and even the HIV/AIDS organizations set-up to assist us.
+Fear and uncertainty were fueled by inconsistent and unreliable information from our doctors, government, and even the HIV/AIDS organizations set up to assist us.
 “Risk” became a buzzword for all of our sexual choices.
 “How risky is anal sex?”
 “Will condoms reduce my risk of contracting HIV?”
 “Does undetectable equal zero risk of infection?”
 We were trained and advised to seek an impossible standard for living.

-But, we cannot have this conversation without taking some level of personal responsibility ourselves, with both our actions and our words.
-The desire to have a risk free life is one of basic human self-preservation, but an impossible standard for anyone to achieve.
-It is not wrong to want to limit the amounts of risk in our lives but it is unrealistic to attempt to forge a totally risk free one.
+But we cannot have this conversation without taking responsibility for our actions and words.
+The desire to have a risk-free life is one of basic human self-preservation but an impossible standard for anyone to achieve.
+It is not wrong to want to limit the amount of risk in our lives, but it is unrealistic to attempt to forge a totally risk-free one.
 Life involves risk, and this means with our sex lives as well.
-The only certainties in life are death and taxes, everything else involves some level of uncertain risk.
-But to make proper decisions about what levels of risk we find to be acceptable, we are reliant upon those in the medical field to give us clear and concise answers, which we never get.
+The only certainties in life are death and taxes; everything else consists of some level of uncertain risk.
+But to make proper decisions about what levels of risk we find acceptable, we rely upon those in the medical field to give us clear and concise answers, which we never get.
 Hell, we’re still waiting for someone to tell us the honest truth about how much risk is actually involved in receiving oral sex!

-Once scientist were able to find and isolate the virus which causes AIDS, treating and controlling HIV has been the number one priority in stopping the spread of this illness.
-Various medication “cocktails” have been tailored to an almost amazing level.
-Now, HIV is a treatable, once a day pill, health concern for most, without the negative side effects of the past or certain one year death sentence.
+Once scientists could find and isolate the virus that causes AIDS, treating and controlling HIV has been the number one priority in stopping the spread of this illness.
+Various medication “cocktails” have been tailored to an almost extraordinary level.
+Now, HIV is a treatable, once-a-day pill, health concern for most, without the adverse side effects of the past or specific one-year death sentence.
 Undetectable is the goal of all HIV treatment.

-This is mainly due to the Viral Load Test, which measures the amount of HIV virus located within the blood.
-The American Centers for Disease Control, CDC, defines an Undetectable viral load as, “when the amount of HIV in the blood is so low that it can’t be measured”.
-This does not mean someone is HIV negative or that they will remain undetectable without medication.
-How long before someone’s viral load remains undetectable and suppressed without proper medication is dependent upon the individual, their CD4 count, as well as their overall health.
+This is mainly due to the Viral Load Test, which measures the amount of HIV in the blood.
+The American Centers for Disease Control, CDC, defines an Undetectable viral load as “when the amount of HIV in the blood is so low that it can’t be measured.”
+This does not mean someone is HIV-negative or will remain undetectable without medication.
+How long before someone’s viral load remains undetectable and suppressed without proper medication depends upon the individual, their CD4 count, and overall health.
 NO ONE CAN SAY EXACTLY WHEN THAT CAN HAPPEN.
-Missing one or a few doses will not automatically make someone’s viral load rise and resuming medication treatment usually results in a quick rebound to undetectable levels.
+Missing one or a few doses will not automatically increase someone’s viral load, and resuming medication treatment usually results in a quick rebound to undetectable levels.

 For a growing segment of gay males living with HIV, undetectable has meant a level of freedom and choice in their lives.
-No longer do they have to fear infecting sexual partners with this illness and their own personal health has either remained constant or even gotten significantly better.
+They no longer have to fear infecting sexual partners with this illness, and their health has either remained constant or improved significantly.
 With this in mind, they have chosen to disclose their HIV status as UNDETECTABLE rather than HIV POSITIVE.
 This move has also been seen on various dating websites as an option for status disclosure.
 This word has become a rallying cry against HIV stigma, as those who are undetectable are no longer a high risk to any sexual partner, with or without condom usage.
-But the fear, shame and stigma remain, as scientists and those in the medical community refused to embrace #UequalsU or give a definitive answer about the risk involved in sexual activity with a guy who is HIV positive but undetectable, until recently.
+But the fear, shame, and stigma remain, as scientists and those in the medical community refused to embrace #UequalsU or give a definitive answer about the risk involved in sexual activity with a guy who is HIV positive but undetectable until recently.
 To be clear, the CDC still has not stated these words.

-We still have a long way to go in getting the message out about being undetectable and this does include to guys who are undetectable themselves but, for whatever reasons, refuse to accept the science.
-There are many reasons why this population could feel this way but it is important to understand that #hivhaschanged and we all must work to get the facts out and to believe them ourselves.
+We still have a long way to go in getting the message out about being undetectable.
+This includes guys who are undetectable themselves but, for whatever reasons, refuse to accept the science.
+There are many reasons why this population could feel this way, but it is essential to understand that #hivhaschanged, and we all must work to get the facts out and to believe them ourselves.

-The male human body is a marvel of invention who’s secrets are still unfolding before us.
+The male human body is a marvel of invention whose secrets are still unfolding before us.
 The same can be said about HIV.
-In just four (4) decades this illness went from an unknown “gay cancer”, devastating the body of any infected, to a virus that is manageable and very treatable.
-Along the way we have hit many bumps in the road and false starts as to treatment and control, but we are currently further along than we have ever been to halting it in it’s tracks.
-Unfortunately, due to homophobia, racism and religion both the gay male body, sex and HIV are under researched and understood.
-The United States government and healthcare community are known to research HIV heavily for the straight population, while neglecting the majority affected/effected by this disease; gay males.
-This has lead many within our community to spread fear and stigma inside of the void left by a lack of scientific study and facts.
+In just four (4) decades, this illness went from an unknown “gay cancer,” devastating the body of any infected, to a manageable and treatable virus.
+Along the way, we have hit many bumps in the road and false starts as to treatment and control, but we are currently further along than we have ever been to halt it in its tracks.
+Unfortunately, due to homophobia, racism, and religion, both the gay male body, sex, and HIV are under-researched and understood.
+The United States government and healthcare community are known to research HIV heavily for the straight population while neglecting the majority affected/affected by this disease; gay males.
+This has led many within our community to spread fear and stigma inside the void left by a lack of scientific study and facts.

-The medical community introduced the idea of risk into our minds about sex but never gave a proper or full definition of what it can and should mean when it comes to our sexual choices and partners.
+The medical community introduced the idea of risk into our minds about sex.
+Still, it never gave a proper or complete definition of what it can and should mean regarding our sexual choices and partners.
 What does “high/low risk” actually mean?
 These words say nothing and mean even less.
-But they do make sense within the confines of a society that is against male homosexual sex and refuse to fund research into it.
+But they make sense within the confines of a society against male homosexual sex and refuse to fund research into it.
 So, we were left to define these terms ourselves, with mixed results.
-This is how we went from a community that loved and supported our HIV positive brothers, to one so fearful that the HIV stigma within us is greater than what most Poz guys receive from straights.
+This is how we went from a community that loved and supported our HIV-positive brothers to one so fearful that the HIV stigma within us is more significant than what most Poz guys receive from straights.

-Medical professionals and scientists don’t like to use words like zero or 100% regarding anything, but at some point we need these institutions to make solid statements about their own research so that gay males can make decisions about our behaviour.
-This cannot be done in a climate of fear of lawsuits, or being dismissed by peers who disagree with the results.
-Way back in 2008, The so-called Swiss Study was the first to detail those undetectable as being unable to transmit the HIV virus, and were very quickly refuted and/or ignored by the general medical community.
-Yet, here we are a full decade later saying the exact same words to a community that still does not want to believe in the science.
+Medical professionals and scientists dislike using words like zero or 100% regarding anything.
+Still, at some point, we need these institutions to make factual statements about their research so that gay males can make decisions about our behavior.
+This cannot be done in a climate of fear of lawsuits or being dismissed by peers who disagree with the results.
+In 2008, The so-called Swiss Study was the first to detail those undetectable as being unable to transmit the HIV virus and were very quickly refuted and ignored by the general medical community.
+Yet, here we are an entire decade later, saying the exact same words to a community that still does not want to believe in the science.

 HIV testing/infection in gay males:

 The United States and the United Kingdom have done research into how often gay males actually are tested for HIV within a year and general STATS on HIV infection.
-These are surveys from willing participants and cannot hold the full story about our entire community, but they do paint a chilling picture.
+These surveys from willing participants cannot hold the whole story about our entire community, but they paint a chilling picture.